What is Infrared Heat?

-Since Infrared heats anything with a sufficient amount of mass, (floors, vehicles, machinery, tools, tables, benches, people, etc.) it provides and keeps warmth and comfort at the lower level of the room or area where it should be, offering the greatest benefit without affecting humidity.
+Since Infrared heats anything with a sufficient amount of mass, (floors, vehicles, machinery, tools, tables, benches, people, etc.) it provides and keeps warmth and comfort at the lower level of the area or room where it should be, offering the greatest benefit without affecting humidity.
 Once mass is heated, it retains that heat for a long period of time.
-When "heating" with forced-air, it must be done over and over again since warm air rises quickly and is very inefficient and provides little true comfort or lasting benefit to the occupants.
+When "heating" with forced-air, it must be done over and over again since warm air rises quickly and is very inefficient, only providing short-term comfort and lasting benefit to the occupants.
 Warm air rises, but heat can travel in any direction.
 Heat will always flow toward the cold to equalize a temperature difference.
-With forced air wasted energy and warmth are at the ceiling.
+With forced air, energy and warmth are wasted at the ceiling.

 Clean, Quiet, Non-Combustible and Maintenance Free

 Another advantage with Infrared heat is that there is no blowing air, thus no dust, dirt or air contaminants - clean, quiet and healthy.
 And humidity is not affected.
-Plus, you can zone as many rooms or areas as you want with our products.
+Plus, you can zone as many areas or room as you want with our products.
 They also take up no mechanical room space and are affordable and easy to install.
 And they're all UL listed.

 Where Can it be Used?

-Infrared heat is suitable for residential and commercial appplications.
+Infrared heat is suitable for commercial and residential applications, new and existing.